MisterIbis/MMBN3_AP_Tracker/README.md

 **THIS IS STILL WIP!**

-BN3 Item and Map Tracker for PopTracker or other comapible programms.
+BN3 Item and Map Tracker for PopTracker.

 PopTracker can be found [here](https://github.com/black-sliver/PopTracker/releases).

-Alternatively, EmoTracker can be found [here](https://emotracker.net).

 ## Installation